Azure Blueprint for FedRAMP High now available in new regions

-Azure Blueprints is a free service used by cloud architects and central information technology groups to define a set of Azure resources that implements and adheres to an organization's standards, patterns, and requirements.
-Azure Blueprints makes it possible for development teams to rapidly build and stand up new trusted environments within organizational compliance requirements.
+Azure Blueprints is a free service used by cloud architects and central information technology groups to define a set of Azure resources that implements and adheres to an organisation's standards, patterns and requirements.
+Azure Blueprints makes it possible for development teams to rapidly build and stand up new trusted environments within organisational compliance requirements.
 The new FedRAMP High blueprint can be applied to new subscriptions as well as existing environments.

-FedRAMP was established to provide a standardized approach for assessing, monitoring, and authorizing cloud computing services under the Federal Information Security Management Act (FISMA), and to help accelerate the adoption of secure cloud solutions by federal agencies.
+FedRAMP was established to provide a standardised approach for assessing, monitoring and authorising cloud computing services under the Federal Information Security Management Act (FISMA) and to help accelerate the adoption of secure cloud solutions by federal agencies.

-FedRAMP authorizations are granted at three impact levels based on NIST guidelines—low, medium, and high.
-These rank the impact that the loss of confidentiality, integrity, or availability could have on an organization—low (limited effect), medium (serious adverse effect), and high (severe or catastrophic effect).
+FedRAMP authorisations are granted at three impact levels based on NIST guidelines—low, medium and high.
+These rank the impact that the loss of confidentiality, integrity or availability could have on an organisation—low (limited effect), medium (serious adverse effect) and high (severe or catastrophic effect).

 Learn more about deploying Azure Blueprint FedRAMP High.